 Accident Claims UK has a proven track record of over 30-years in duration, of claiming significant compensation payments for people under our No Win No Fee scheme.

 We are able to take on complex and challenging cases, such as post-traumatic stress disorder NHS claims.
-And PTSD armed forces claim.
-We have experience in dealing with such large organisations as the NHS and the UK Armed Forces.
+And PTSD armed forces claims, which relate to military PTSD.
+We have experience in dealing with such large organisations as the NHS and the UK Armed Forces where victims suffer PTSD as a result of traumatic events, perhaps even involving other people.

 We always work in an ethical manner and do everything we can to ensure the best chance of receiving the most compensation possible in your specific case.
 We will keep you in the loop at all times and explain what we are doing for you in plain English, not legal jargon.

 Accident Claims UK can arrange for you to receive a local medical examination, the results of which can be submitted in support of your claim.
-We have teams of solicitors across the UK, and in some locations, we may even be able to organise a home visit to discuss your case face to face.
+We have teams of personal injury solicitors across the UK, and in some locations, we may even be able to organise a home visit to discuss your PTSD claims face to face.

 You may have some questions about the national claims service that we offer suffers from PTSD as the simplest way to make a claim, if you do, then call us on the number at the bottom of this page and we will do all we can to answer them.